shetabit/payment/README.md

 - saderat
 - pasargad

-> you can create your own custom driver if not  exists in the list , read the `Create custom drivers` section.
+> you can create your own custom drivers if it's not  exists in the list, read the `Create custom drivers` section.

 ## Install